apache/mxnet/tools/dependencies/README.md

 `DEPS_PATH`: the location in which the libraries are downloaded, built, and installed.
 `PLATFORM`: name of the OS in lower case.
 Supported options are 'linux' and 'darwin'.

-It also expects the following build tools in path: make, cmake, tar, unzip, autoconf
+It also expects the following build tools in path: make, cmake, tar, unzip, autoconf, nasm